Quick Links:

 Unfortunately, you may encounter some inconveniences when using BCC.

-The most common problem encountered when using Blind Carbon Copy is that any of your recipients may mistakenly use the “Reply All” option instead of the “Reply” option to reply to an email.
-If this happens, the reply will be sent out to all addresses in the email chain, which could lead to an unintentional and embarrassing breach of privacy.
-Of course, this kind of thing happens mostly to inexperienced users, but you shouldn’t rule out such a possibility.
+The most common problem encountered when using Blind Carbon Copy is that any recipients may mistakenly use the “Reply All” option instead of the “Reply” option to reply to an email.
+If this happens, the reply will be sent to all addresses in the email chain, which could lead to an unintentional and embarrassing breach of privacy.

-The BCC feature in Gmail allows the user to send emails to multiple recipients, but the number of such recipients is limited to 2,000.
-Such limitation on the number of recipients is introduced to avoid suspicious activity.
 There’s a possibility that your bulk emails will be classified as spam by your ISP.
 The thing is that many ISPs consider messages with a long list of hidden recipients as spam.
-Your IP address may be marked as spam, which will damage the reputation of your sender and the emails will be undeliverable.
+Your IP address may be marked as spam, damaging your sender’s reputation, and the emails will be undeliverable.

-This method isn’t very practical for bulk emailing.
-Since you have to manually add each recipient in the required fields, dealing with more than ten recipients can be cumbersome and fraught with errors.
+This method isn’t convenient for bulk emailing.
+Since you must manually add each recipient in the required fields, dealing with more than ten recipients can be cumbersome and fraught with errors.

 Gmail doesn’t offer you any advanced data about your email campaigns.
-You won’t know which Gmail address opened your message, when they opened it, what they clicked on, and so on.
+You won’t know which Gmail address opened your message when they opened it, what clicked on, and so on.

 While this isn’t a problem for personal emails, it’s a serious problem for email marketers and salespeople working with mass emails.
 You can have a great mass email campaign, but without the right analytics, you’ll never get the most out of it.